 - 15. History of alcohol abuse or binge drinking and/or any other illicit drug use or dependence within 6 months of Screening.
 Binge drinking is defined as a pattern of 5 (male) and 4 (female) or more alcoholic drinks in about 2 hours.
 As a general rule, alcohol intake should not exceed 14 units per week (1 unit = 8 ounces (240 mL) beer, 1 ounce (30 mL) of 40% spirit, or 3 ounces (90 mL) of wine). - 16.
 Use of tobacco/nicotine containing products in excess of 5 cigarettes/day. - 17.
-Blood donation (excluding plasma donations) of approximately 1 pint (500 mL) or more within 60 days prior to dosing. - 18.
-WOCBP who are unwilling or unable to use an acceptable method of contraception as outlined in Section 10.4 during the intervention period and for at least 28 days after the last dose of study intervention. - 19.
-History of severe allergic or anaphylactic reactions. - 20.
-Unwilling or unable to comply with the criteria in the Lifestyle Considerations section of this protocol. - 21.
+WOCBP who are unwilling or unable to use an acceptable method of contraception as outlined in Section 10.4 during the intervention period and for at least 28 days after the last dose of study intervention.

+- 18. History of severe allergic or anaphylactic reactions. - 19.
+Unwilling or unable to comply with the criteria in the Lifestyle Considerations section of this protocol. - 20.
 Investigator site staff directly involved in the conduct of the study and their family members, site staff otherwise supervised by the investigator, and sponsor and sponsor delegate employees directly involved in the conduct of the study and their family members.